 - Call 311, or complete a report online (you must know the meter number or location)

-- If your credit card is stuck in a Muni-Meter, contact the bank that issued the card and cancels it.
+- If your credit card is stuck in a Muni-Meter, contact the bank that issued the card and cancel it.
 A City crew will be dispatched to the meter location within 24 hours and will retrieve your card and destroy it.
 If your parking card is stuck in Muni-Meter, the City will retrieve it and mail it back to you.

 “…If all of the meters on the block, the next block, or in a parking field are broken or missing, you can park for the maximum amount of time posted for that metered space” [Via NYC Resource].

-But, you must track down and inspect all the Muni-Meters on the city block for a working Muni-Meter (you must inspect all Muni-Meters on both sides of the street).
+But, you must track down and inspect all the Muni-Meters on the city block for a working Muni-Meter (on both sides of the street).
 If any of these Muni-Meters work, you are required to pay for the time and display the receipt from the “working” Muni-Meter on your dashboard.

 Here’s a diagram of a city block.
-The area included within the green indicates a city block is comprised of BOTH sides of the street [via Wikipedia: “City Block”].
+The area included within the green indicates a city block comprises BOTH sides of the street [via Wikipedia: “City Block”].

 “All Muni-Meters accept quarters, dollar coins, and parking cards for payment.
-Meters marked with a credit card logo also will accept Visa, MasterCard, American Express or Discover Network cards.
+Meters marked with a credit card logo also accept Visa, MasterCard, American Express, or Discover Network cards.

 Each Muni-Meter has rate information and step-by-step instructions posted on its display card.
-The meter number also appears on the display card.
-Parking limits and regulations appear on street signs.”
+The meter number also appears on the display card, and parking limits and regulations appear on street signs.”

-Can I get a parking ticket walking to and fro a muni-meter?
+Can I get a ticket for walking to and fro a muni-meter?

 Does the 5-minute grace period apply to parking at muni-meter?

-Is this a good thing?
-Well, it depends upon who you ask.
-Here’s a very interesting article that appears on STREETSBLOG.org.
-If you’re familiar with the mission of Streetsblog, you’ll anticipate their position about creating more parking spaces for chariots that run on fossil fuel.
+In conclusion, is this a good thing?
+That is to say, it depends on who you ask.
+Here’s a fascinating article that appears on STREETSBLOG.org.
+However, if you’re familiar with the mission of Streetsblog, you’ll anticipate their position about creating more parking spaces for chariots that run on fossil fuel.